Reeceeboii/WPF-Template/README.md

 ## This project is

 - Based on the Visual Studio WPF template
+- Structured around a project using a MVVM design pattern
 - Using .NET 9
 - Using a setup where projects are stored outside of the top-level `.sln` file